tldr-pages/tldr/pages/common/weasyprint.md

 `weasyprint {{path/to/input.html}} {{path/to/output}}.png --resolution {{300}}`

-- Specify a base url for relative urls in the input HTML file:
+- Specify a base URL for relative URLs in the input HTML file:

 `weasyprint {{path/to/input.html}} {{path/to/output}}.png --base-url {{url_or_filename}}`